 In addition, under Companies Law, the Board must determine a minimum of one director is are required to have financial and accounting expertise.
 Under applicable regulations, a director with financial and accounting expertise is a director who, by reason of his or her education, professional experience and skill, has a high level of proficiency in and understanding of business accounting matters and financial statements.
 He or she must be able to thoroughly comprehend the financial statements of the listed company and initiate debate regarding the manner in which financial information is presented.
 In determining the number of directors required to have such expertise, the board of directors must consider, among other things, the type and size of the company and the scope and complexity of its operations.
-The Board has determined that Intercure requires at least one director with the requisite financial and accounting expertise pursuant to applicable Israeli regulations.
-The Board has determined that Mr. Rabinovich, Mr. Salton and Mr. Hirshfeld have the requisite financial and accounting expertise.
+The Board has determined that Intercure requires at least one director with the requisite financial and accounting expertise.